Monitor files and directories in Splunk Enterprise with Splunk Web

 Preview your data and set its source type

-When you add a new file input, Splunk Enterprise lets you set the source type of your data and preview how it will look once it has been indexed.
-This lets you ensure that the data has been formatted properly and make any necessary adjustments.
+When you add a new file input, Splunk Enterprise lets you set the source type of your data and preview how the data looks once it is indexed.
+This lets you check that the data is formatted properly and make any necessary adjustments.

-If you skip previewing the data, the Input Settings page appears.
+If you skip the data preview, the Input Settings page appears.

 Specify input settings

-You can specify application context, default host value, and index in the Input Settings page.
+You can provide application context, the default host value, and the index in the Input Settings page.
 All parameters are optional.

 - Select the appropriate Application context for this input.

-- Set the Index that Splunk Enterprise should send data to for this input.
+- Set the Index that you want Splunk Enterprise to send data to for this input.
 Leave the value as "default", unless you have defined multiple indexes and want to use one of those instead.

 - Click Review to review all of the choices you have made.